Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Suggest a possible solution for assembly splitting.

 #### Instruction
-- Select build version.
+- Input a build version.
-- Select a target assembly.
+- Input a target assembly.
 - Input name of incoming references to put types called in same assemblies, if any.
 - Input types that to be put together in same assembly, if any.
 - Click GENERATE SPLIT SOLUTION button and get result.